apprenda/kismatic/docs/plan-file-reference.md

 ###  cluster.disconnected_installation

  Whether the cluster nodes are disconnected from the internet.
-When set to `true`, internal package repositories and container image registries are required for installation.
+When set to `true`, internal package repositories and a container image registry are required for installation.

 | | |
 |----------|-----------------|